Justin Bieber: 2015–2017: Purpose

-2017–2019: Collaborations
+2017–2019: Collaborations and marriage with Hailey Baldwin

 On January 28, 2017, Bieber starred in the 2017 NHL Celebrity All-Star Game as a participating player, coached by Wayne Gretzky.
 On April 17, 2017, Puerto Rican singers Luis Fonsi and Daddy Yankee released a remix for their song "Despacito" featuring Bieber.
 It was the first song by Bieber in which he sings in Spanish.
 The remix became a worldwide success and broke major chart records around the world.
 The song reached number one in the US and joined "Macarena" (1996) as the only English/Spanish songs to reach number one on the Billboard Hot 100.
 It tied the then-record for the most weeks at number one in Billboard Hot 100 history.
-The song spent a record 56 weeks at number one on Billboards Hot Latin Songs chart and broke the then-record for most weeks at number one on the Digital Songs Sales chart.
-The remix is the most viewed song of all time on the crowdsourced media knowledge base Genius, with 23.3 million views.
+The song spent a then-record 56 weeks at number one on Billboards Hot Latin Songs chart and broke the then-record for most weeks at number one on the Digital Songs Sales chart.
 The song earned Bieber his first career Latin Grammy.
 As of September 2021, "Despacito" holds the number-one position on the Greatest of All Time Hot Latin Songs chart and number-five on the Greatest of All Time Songs of the Summer chart by Billboard.

 Bieber, along with rappers Quavo, Chance the Rapper, and Lil Wayne, provided vocals on DJ Khaled's single "I'm the One", released on April 28, 2017.
 The song debuted at number one on the Billboard Hot 100, becoming Bieber's second number-one debut and his fourth song to top the chart.
-One week later, "Despacito" topped the charts in the US, which became his fifth number-one single and made Bieber the first artist in history to notch new No. 1s in back-to-back weeks.
+One week later, "Despacito" topped the charts in the US, which became his fifth number-one single and made Bieber the first artist in history to notch new number-ones in back-to-back weeks.
 "I'm the One" also reached number one on Billboards Hot Rap Songs and Hot R&B/Hip-Hop Songs charts.
 On June 9, 2017, French DJ David Guetta released "2U", in which Bieber was featured.
 The first music video for "2U" features Victoria's Secret models lip synching to the song.
 On July 24, 2017, Bieber cancelled the remaining dates of the Purpose World Tour due to "unforeseen circumstances".
 According to Pollstar, the tour had a total gross of $257 million and 2.8 million in attendance in 162 shows, becoming one of the highest-grossing concert tours of both 2016 and 2017.